DiegelD/CarND-Path-Planning-Project/README.md

 In the following you will find the development of an **intelligent high way pilot**.
 That performs optimized lane changing, means the car only changes into a lane that improves its forward progress.

  *In the following are some highlights of the project described.
-For deeper and wider insights feel free to check the code that speaks for itself*.
+For deeper, wider more detailed insights feel free to check the code that speaks for itself*.

 Overview
 ---